Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

   <https://hub.docker.com/r/concordium/mainnet-node>`_
   for a list of currently available versions.
 - the node listens on port 8888 instead of 8889 by default
+- the node's GRPC interface is exposed on port 10000 instead of 10001
 - the database directory is ``/var/lib/concordium-mainnet`` instead of ``/var/lib/concordium-testnet``